jagmeet123/TestReactPepcoding/README.md

 # TestReactPepcoding
 Task is to create a dashboard for the pets data given using reactjs.

-# Test

-Task is to create a dashboard for the pets data given using reactjs.

 ## Specs
 - Only use react
 - For styling use bootstrap and no self written css